Adolescence is a time of change.

 Basement

-During the school year, Club 56 meets on Wednesday evenings from 6:45–7:45 in the upstairs Student Ministry room (Classroom C/D).
+During the school year, Club 56 meets on Wednesday evenings from 6:45–7:45 in the basement.
 These meetings are a scaled-down version of our Sunday night student ministry gatherings to prepare them for what they'll experience when they move into the Student Ministry.
 They’ll enjoy game time, large group lesson time and then end their time in small groups.

-The first Wednesday of each month is "Fun Night," a time filled with extra games when students are encouraged to invite friends.
+The first Wednesday of each month is "Fun Night," a time filled with extra games when students are encouraged to invite other 5th and 6th grade friends.

 How can parents serve as loving support for their children during this transitional stage?

-Pray for your teen; tell your child you are praying for specific issues and together you will witness how God cares for them and answers prayers on their behalf.
+8. Pray with your child about specific issues and together you will witness how God cares for them and answers prayers on their behalf.